johnalison/obsidian-notes/Journal/17 February 2025 Monday.md

 - Remaking rhoX templates with better ranges
 - Adding the updated mass... testing with
 	- `python -m unittest jet_clustering.tests.test_clustering.clusteringTestCase.test_synthetic_datasets_bbjjets`
+- Adding logic to update the mass for only "single jets"

 Idea for [[Hbb Reclustering Project]]
 - Run clustering on signal and look for 1b1j splittings.